The following are general concepts that you should understand before using Visual Composer to model applications.

 A model is an object created in Visual Composer Storyboard.
 It contains a single top-level component (composite view or service component), which may contain references to other (nested) components.
 A model contains your definition of an application, and you deploy it to the relevant runtime environment.
 You save the model in a development component, which is a location (like a folder) for saving your models, located within a software component hierarchy.

-The source control system used with Visual Composer and NetWeaver in general, is based on a hierarchy of software components, which in turn contain development components.
+The source control system used with Visual Composer and SAP NetWeaver in general, is based on a hierarchy of software components, which in turn contain development components.
 While the same term "component" is used, the meaning is different.
 For more information, see Life Cycle Management and Source Control later in this topic.

 A component is a basic unit of modularity, reusability and execution within a model.
 It contains the UI elements of part of your application, and the relationships between the different elements.
 Each component can be reused in multiple models.
 When you create a component, Visual Composer bundles the resulting code, together with its component dependencies, as a model.